 - 9 oz winter melon, 1-inch chunks (see note 4)

-- 1 Tbsp palm sugar, finely chopped, or substitute brown sugar
+- 1 tablespoon palm sugar, finely chopped, or substitute brown sugar

-- 2 Tbsp soy sauce, or vegan fish sauce
+- 2 tablespoon soy sauce, or vegan fish sauce

 - 6 makrut lime leaves, optional